 In pace, Peter.

-**This article is an excerpt from Mimi Matthews’ upcoming book The Pug Who Bit Napoleon: Animal Tales of the 18th and 19th Centuries.
+**This article is an excerpt from Mimi Matthews’ book The Pug Who Bit Napoleon: Animal Tales of the 18th and 19th Centuries.

 “A Cat’s Funeral.”
 Edinburgh Evening News.
 September 17, 1885.